NWChemEx/NWChemEx/_sources/installation/building.rst.txt

    # Return to the top level directory
    cd ../..

+``CMAKE_BUILD_TYPE`` is currently set to ``"Debug"``, because a ``Release`` build may take an extremely long time to finish (a known issue to be resolved).

+The toolchain.cmake file and the building script for NWChemEx can also be used (with minor modifications such as repo paths) to compile other packages in the NWChemEx project.

 .. note::
    For finer-grained control over the build, we direct the reader to the more